 The National Policy Statement for Freshwater Management (NPSFM) requires Councils to work with their communities to understand how they value waterways and what goals should be set for the future, based on economic, social, cultural and environmental factors.
 A key requirement of the NPSFM is that the quality of our rivers, lakes and groundwater must be maintained or improved.

-Six Freshwater Management Units (FMUs) have been identified across the West Coast region in order to effectively manage water resources in different areas where issues and community values may vary.
+Freshwater Management Units have been identified across the West Coast region in order to effectively manage water resources in different areas where issues and community values may vary.
 Between 2018-2021, a community group was formed for each FMU.These are: